 Testing for the Minnesota Pollution Control Agency Level 1 Certification: Summer Turf Care Best Practices is offered at the end of the workshop.
 The training will also include a voluntary commitment option to implement the best management practices taught in the training.

 A voluntary certification will be issued by the MPCA to participants who:

-The list of individuals given this voluntary certification to date is contained in the following document:
+The list of individuals given this voluntary certification to date:

 Find all of our upcoming trainings on the events calendar.
 Use the event type and category filters to quickly find relevant trainings organized by topic.
 Classes are seasonal.
 You must register with the event contact listed in training schedule in order to attend.